qinhanmin2014/Learning-Materials/keras-official-examples/README.md

 - conv_lstm.py: Demonstrates the use of a convolutional LSTM network.

+- image_ocr.py Trains a convolutional stack followed by a recurrent stack and a CTC logloss function to perform optical character recognition (OCR). (unable to reproduce)

 - mnist_acgan.py: Implementation of AC-GAN (Auxiliary Classifier GAN) on the MNIST dataset

 - mnist_hierarchical_rnn.py: Trains a Hierarchical RNN (HRNN) to classify MNIST digits.